List of After War Gundam X characters: Freeden pilots and crew

-A mysterious Newtype girl who demonstrates clairvoyance in the series.
+A mysterious Newtype girl who demonstrates clairvoyance.
 She is "rescued" by Garrod from the Freeden, but later joins the crew together with Garrod.
 She is quiet and shy because of what she has seen, and is a frequent target for kidnapping due to her abilities.
-Thanks to Garrod and the Freeden crew, she begins to open up, and she falls in love with Garrod.
-Although she has paranormal abilities, she has not considered herself a Newtype.
-As part of the Freeden crew, she uses her abilities to search for Newtypes, communicating her visions with charcoal sketches.
+Thanks to Garrod and the Freeden crew, she begins to open up, and eventually falls in love with Garrod.
+Although she has paranormal abilities, she does not consider herself a Newtype.
+As part of the Freeden crew, she uses her abilities to search for other Newtypes, communicating her visions with charcoal sketches.
 In Gundam X, she and Garrod have two character songs each.